-LOCAL SERVICES To help you establish your family in the Richmond and Glenbrook region, here's a quick guide to local services and amenities.
 RAAF BASE RICHMOND LOCATED BETWEEN Windsor to the east and Richmond to the west, RAAF Base Richmond sits within the Hawkesbury City Council boundaries.
 Neighbouring councils include Penrith, Blacktown, The Hills District and Blue Mountains.
 TRANSPORT RAIL There are CityRail stations at Richmond, East Richmond, Clarendon, Windsor and Mulgrave (transportnsw.info).
-A train journey to Sydney's Central Station takes about 80 minutes.
-ROAD RAAF Base Richmond is adjacent to Hawkesbury Valley Way, which links eastbound with Windsor Road (connecting with the M7 and M2 motorways).
+A train journey to Sydney's Central Station takes about 80 minutes ROAD RAAF Base Richmond is adjacent to Hawkesbury Valley Way, which links eastbound with Windsor Road (connecting with the M7 and M2 motorways).
 Alternatively, Racecourse Road intersects with Hawkesbury Valley Way in Clarendon, and links with Richmond Road (connecting with the M7 motorway).
 Sydney Airport is about a 70-minute drive (off peak).
 BUS Bus routes connect RAAF Base Richmond with local town centres and train stations.
 Route information can be found at transportnsw.info.
 HAWKESBURY CITY COUNCIL Council office: 366 George Street, Windsor.
 02 4560 4444.
 Call centre: 8:30am-5pm Monday to Friday.
 Front Counter: 9am-4pm Monday to Friday. hawkesbury.nsw.gov.au COMMUNITY HALLS Council provides 18 community centres and halls, some managed by council, others by volunteers.
 Centres vary in size and facilities.
 Centres, halls and outdoor spaces can be booked for one-off or regular meetings or functions via the council's webpage.
 ANIMAL SHELTER The Hawkesbury Companion Animal Shelter is at 10 Mulgrave Road, Mulgrave.
-Open 9am-12.30pm & 2-4.30pm Monday to Friday, 9.30-11.30am Saturday, 7-9.30am Sunday.
+Open 9am-12.30pm & 2-4.30pm Monday to Friday, 9.30-12pm weekends and public holidays.
 02 4560 4644.
 COMMUNITY NURSERY The Hawkesbury Community Nursery is predominantly a volunteer-run nursery that propagates Hawkesbury indigenous native plants, which are sold at an affordable price.
 The nursery, at 10 Mulgrave Road, Mulgrave, is open to the public 9am-1pm Wednesdays and 9am-midday on the first Saturday of each month (excluding December and January).
 Call the Community Nursery Officer on 02 4560 4651, or email nursery@hawkesbury.nsw.gov.au, Monday, Wednesday and Thursday.
 LIBRARIES Hawkesbury Central Library, Deerubbin Centre, 300 George Street, Windsor.
 02 4560 4460.
 Richmond Library, 29 West Market Street, Richmond.
 02 4560 4270.

 The libraries are free to join.
 Items that can be borrowed or used in the libraries include: - Current and popular fiction and non-fiction books for children, teenagers and adults - Newspapers, magazines, books on CD, large-print books, music CDs and DVDs - Local and family history research materials - Reference materials and online databases. - Free streaming service.

-Computers with internet access and wireless access are free for members to use at both libraries.
+Computers with internet access and wireless

+access are free for members to use at both libraries.
 Audio books and ebooks can also be borrowed from home.
-A home delivery service for people unable to visit the libraries due to infirmity, disability or prolonged illness is also available. www.hawkesbury.nsw.gov.au/library DOG OFF-LEASH AREAS Pool Park, corner of Ham and Cox Streets, South Windsor Peel Park, Arthur Phillip Drive, North Richmond Yarramundi Reserve, Springwood Road, Agnes Banks (this area is not fenced) Pound Paddock, corner of Blacktown and Bourke Street, Richmond.
-Deerubbin Park, Greenway Crescent onto Cornwallis Road, Windsor.
+A home delivery service for people unable to visit the libraries due to infirmity, disability or prolonged illness is also available. www.hawkesbury.nsw.gov.au/library

+DOG OFF-LEASH AREAS

+Pool Park, corner of Ham and Cox Streets, South Windsor

+Peel Park, Arthur Phillip Drive, North Richmond Yarramundi Reserve, Springwood Road, Agnes Banks (this area is not fenced) Pound Paddock, corner of Blacktown and Bourke Street, Richmond.
+Deerubbin Park, Greenway Crescent

+SWIMMING POOLS

+onto Cornwallis Road, Windsor.